Krish-Chandra/DL/README.md

 ####Software Requirements:

-- Built with Yii 1.1.9, PHP 5.3.8 and MySQL 5.5
+- Yii 1.1.9+, PHP 5.3+ and MySQL 5.0+

 ####Installtion:

-- Download and install the app in a web-accessible folder
+- Clone or copy the app in a web-accessible folder
-- Change the path to Yii framework wherever necessary
+- Checkout the submodules if cloned via git or copy/symlink the yii-framework to `./protected/yiiCore/`
 - Create the database
 - **Go!**